 To obtain the fundamental knowledge necessary to practice modern biomedical sciences and to lay the foundation for future research collaborations, all students pursuing a Ph.D. in the Basic Sciences are required to complete a semester-long core course.
 In the course, students learn essential skills in:

 The course also includes instruction on the use of scientific databases.

 The course is delivered in multiple formats, including:

 - Experimental design sessions

 - Small group discussions

-The Core Course extends from August to December and is valued at nine credit hours.
-In January, students begin advanced course work.
+The course extends from August to December and is valued at nine credit hours.
+Students begin advanced coursework in the latter half of the fall semester.
 By the end of the second semester, students join a graduate program and choose a laboratory for their dissertation research.

-Instruction includes molecular genetics of model organisms; DNA replication, repair and recombination; transcription; RNA catalysis, processing and interference; translation; protein turnover; developmental biology; and genomics.
+Molecular genetics of model organisms; DNA replication, repair, and recombination; transcription; RNA catalysis, processing, and interference; translation; protein turnover; developmental biology; and genomics.

 Cell structure; membrane biology; intracellular membrane and protein trafficking; energy conversion; signal transduction and second messengers; cytoskeleton, cell cycle, and basics of microbiology; immunology; and neurobiology.